garlick/gem-controld/README.md

 Electronics are based on the Beaglebone Black ARM-based single board computer running Linux, a custom interface "cape", two RS-422 based IM483i motion controllers, and GPIO based autogider and handbox interfaces.
-This the electronics are packaged in a 7x7x5 DIN rail enclosure that mounts to the telescope pier.
+The electronics are packaged in a 7x7x5 DIN rail enclosure that mounts to the telescope pier.

 [This page](https://github.com/garlick/gem-controld/blob/master/dts/README.md)